Hostile Takeover

 Above, silhouetted against the predawn sky, a murder drone descended.
 The skittering thing was off him faster than it’d come — but not with motion.
 A wave of static, and the thing disappeared.

-Khan had left the bunker door open – the master key wasn’t there when he went for it.
+Khan had left the bunker door open — the master key hadn’t been there when he went for it.

-If this world held miracles, that Khan didn’t stumble could be one of them.
+If this world still held any miracles, that Khan did not stumble would be one more of them.
 Walls of Outpost-3 now on both sides.
 He was tumbling onto a grilled floor, cards littering the ground.
 He smashed a button on a remote control, and Door 1’s hydraulics smoothly brought it to a close.
-If only Uzi was here to see it.
+If only Uzi were here to see it.

 He glanced at the white board, still on the ground.
 It had tallied days since murder drone casualty, but now it lied.
 Years were erased in one night.

 Why Todd, why Makarov, why Braxton, why Lars?
-Why Doll, and why Uzi?
+Why Doll, and why, oh why Uzi?

 They’d marched to their deaths, and Khan had done nothing.
 He wasn’t enough, wasn’t ever enough.